 In 1861 Victor Emmanuel II was king of Italy, a regent successful in both war and peace.
 His Master Fireworker was a man named Capobianco.
-Whenever Capobianco fired a display, a young man would search the grounds afterwards, looking for unconsumed bits of fireworks which he would take home to examine and sometimes reassemble.
+Whenever Capobianco fired a display, a young man would search the grounds afterward, looking for unconsumed bits of fireworks which he would take home to examine and sometimes reassemble.
 Eventually, he was able to present the Master Fireworker with a small display using fireworks he had reconstructed himself from the leftovers.
 Capobianco was impressed and took young Augustine as an apprentice.

 Augustine Santore opened his first fireworks plant in New Jersey in 1890 soon after arriving in the United States.
 His three sons, Nunzio, Charles, and Ralph continued the business until 1973 when Nunzio passed away and his two sons, August and Nunzio, Jr. took over.